9 Things to Know About Using Boom Cards™

 3. What You Need to Get Started Using Boom Cards

 First, you will need to create an account on Boom Learning.
 (Note: whether you are a teacher creating an account for your class(es), or a parent creating an account just to work with your child, you would choose the TEACHER option.)
 You can start with a free account, and you will still be able to do a lot with it, but keep in mind that if you want to keep track of student progress, you will need to upgrade to a premium account.
-But being able to track their progress is one of the best features in Boom Learning, so you will probably want to opt for a paid version soon.
-Subscription fees are very reasonable, and there are a variety of options to suit your needs.
-You can find a chart with the different membership levels and fees HERE.

 4. What You Need to Play a Deck